ThatOpen/engine_docs/docs/api/@thatopen/components-front/classes/GraphicVertexPicker.md

 # GraphicVertexPicker

-A class that extends OBC.VertexPicker to provide a graphical marker for picking vertices in a 3D scene.
+A class to provide a graphical marker for picking vertices in a 3D scene.

-## Extends

-- `VertexPicker`

 ## Implements

-- `Disposable`
+- `Disposable_2`

 ## Properties